-Given guidance from the Prime Minister, we have suspended all face-to-face Scout meetings, activities and events for the time being.
+After guidance from the Prime Minister, we suspended all face-to-face Scout meetings, activities and events.

 The Scout Association have set up a dedicated web page at www.scouts.org.uk/coronavirus to keep you up to date on the latest developments.

-We may have had to stop our face-to-face meetings but the groups within Derwentside (Annfield Plain, Burnopfield, Blackhill, Consett, Dipton, Leadgate and out Explorer Unit) are working together to come up with ideas to keep Scouting activity going over the next few months until normal meetings can resume.
+We may have had to stop the majority of our face-to-face meetings for now but the groups within Derwentside (Annfield Plain, Burnopfield, Blackhill, Consett, Dipton, Leadgate and out Explorer Unit) have been working together and delivering Scouting activities over the last four months and keeping things going until normal meetings can resume.

 Offering over 200 different activities, Scouting helps 6-25 year olds to grow in confidence, develop skills for life and become active members of communities across Derwentside.

 All of this is possible through our committed volunteers, who give up their free time to manage, lead and deliver programmes and activities for young people.

 Derwentside provides and supports over 370 young people in:

 six groups, each with Beaver, Cub and Scout sections, running activities for 6-14 year olds